remotemerge/totp-php/README.md

 ## **Compatibility**

 TOTP PHP is built to **universal standards** and works seamlessly with **all major authenticator applications** worldwide.
-Whether your users prefer mobile apps, desktop tools, or hardware tokens, this library ensures flawless compatibility across the entire ecosystem.
+Whether users prefer mobile apps, desktop tools, or hardware tokens, this library ensures flawless compatibility across the entire ecosystem.

 ### **Supported Authenticator Apps**